jakobharder/anno1800-shared-mods/README.md

 Make sure to set `annoMods` settings.

-Install the plugin, open a mod folder and press `F1` and choose `Build Anno Mod`.
+Install the plugin, open a mod folder and press `F1` and choose `Build Anno Mod` or right click on a `modinfo.json` file.

 ### Build with Node.js